SOLD OUT: Suzanne Ciani in Concert

 Suzanne Ciani is a composer, neo-classical recording artist, and widely celebrated as one of the most significant early voices in electronic music.
 Ciani released 15 solo albums and produced some of the most iconic sounds with her production company Ciani-Musica, Inc. for a generation of commercials, video games, pinball machines, and film programs.
 Her many recognitions include five Grammy nominations and Keyboard Magazine’s “New Age Keyboardist of the Year.”
 In 2016 alone, Ciani performed at Moog Fest, the Moving Sounds Festival (her first New York solo performance since 1975), the Machines in Music Festival, and was the subject of a feature documentary, A Life in Waves.

 Making/Breaking the Binary: Women, Art & Technology (1968-1985) surveys a generation of pioneering female cultural practitioners in new media and the technology innovators who helped shape the information age.
-The exhibition project will be on view at Rosenwald-Wolf Gallery at the University of the Arts from August 14-September 30, 2017 with a fully illustrated publication and screenings that will be held at International House Philadelphia in September and October of 2017.
+The exhibition project will be on view at Rosenwald-Wolf Gallery at the University of the Arts later this year with a fully illustrated publication and screenings that will be held at International House Philadelphia in September and October of 2017.

 Major Support for Making/Breaking the Binary: Women, Art & Technology (1968-1985) has been provided by The Pew Center for Arts & Heritage; additional support for the Suzanne Ciani program has been provided by The University of Pennsylvania Department of Music.
 Special thanks to International House Philadelphia, Ars Nova Workshop & Painted Bride Art Center.